danilosierrac/gilbert-index/_posts/2017-03-15-sweet-compounding.md

 * If you’re in debt, before you do anything [get out of it](http://www.mrmoneymustache.com/2012/04/18/news-flash-your-debt-is-an-emergency/) because debt is dirty, awful, smelly, stinky, rotten and will bury you alive and never let you see the light of financial freedom.

 * And then when you’re out of debt, go make your money compound because compounding is how you build wealth.

-And then you have the Golden Ticket to financial freedom in your hands: **compounding**.
+Compounding is the Golden Ticket to financial freedom.

 You don’t hear much about compounding in your mainstream financial newspapers because mainstream financial newspapers are generally more useless than geese poop.